giantswarm/docs/src/content/meta/glossary.md

 ## Managed app

-The managed apps are a set of curated diverse components that can be used in the [platform](#cloud-native-developer-platform) to enable capabilities across the [developer environments](#developer-environment).
-As an example, in case the developers want to allocate dynamically DNS records for their services they can leverage in [external-dns](https://github.com/giantswarm/external-dns-app/).
+The managed apps are a set of curated components that can optionally be used in the [platform](#cloud-native-developer-platform) to enable diverse capabilities across the [developer environments](#developer-environment).
+As an example, in case the developers want to dynamically allocate DNS records for their services, they can leverage [external-dns](https://github.com/giantswarm/external-dns-app/).
 The managed apps are operated by us and we provide regular upgrades to avoid security vulnerabilities and bugs.

 ## Platform API